-The title song, "How Many Wings," sung by Michelle Page and Curtis Washington can best be described by the resounding applause that took place only some of the pleasures in this fantastic production that is that it is still within the Princeton Campus.
-It would be a catastrophe for Blacks here in New York City if the many varied talents of our Brothers and Sisters in Princeton passed on without reconition here. throughout the auditorium for Harambee House is stretching of the "strongest niggers" in nearly five minutes.
-These were out its hand to us in unification.
+The title song, "How Many Wings," sung by Michelle Page and Curtis Washington can best be described by the resounding applause that took place throughout the auditorium for nearly five minutes.
+These were only some of the pleasures in this fantastic production that reached deep into the soul of is that it is still within the Princeton Campus.
+It would be a catastrophe for Blacks here in New York City if the many varied talents of our Brothers and Sisters in Princeton passed on without reconition here.
+Harambee House is stretching out its hand to us in unification.
 Let us hope, we at C.C.N.Y. reach out to clasp it.
-We need the message.
+We need SEEK Government Under Change (Continued from Page 1) ways be in control," Bevels urged the 600 students present to "stop 'externalizing' in terms of clothes, cars, appearance and start 'internalizing' in terms of Several students went on to report on the state of Seek at present.
+Luella Dorden spoke on the necessity of an Information Center and asked for volunteers to man the office between the hours of 9-5 Mondays thru Fridays.
+Geary Greenwidge reported that the Alamac Hotel (the location of the Seek Student dorm) will be closed in June of '71 and that students now living there will be given a \$10 surplus weekly to find their own apartments.
+He saw ing out of the Seek Program.